 - Increase their exercise.

 - If redirection does not work its because the dogs energy is too high and that means we must block or correct.
+A correction "snaps" your dog out of that state.
+If you try to stop your dog and you cannot, you need to stop because it will make it worse.

 - Understand that the reason nervous dogs bark and act "aggressive" is to keep distance between themselves and their target.
+Their intention is not to harm but to chase away.

 - Don't remove your dog from the situation when they become reactive.
 You must get the behavior to calm down first, then you can remove the dog.
-Otherwise the dog learns that being aggressive will get me out of here.

 - Once you are able to get their reactions under control you should practice taking them into the situations that they would normal react and get them calm, stay there for a few moments and leave.
 Keep increasing the time until the dog is completely non-reactive.